Select Page

 We could not believe it!
 In a single day we got call after call concerning 8 vultures down on their migratory flight to Africa.

 Immediately we put the machine in gear, contacted CREA in the Montes de Málaga to see if they could take charge of one adult vulture because it had very obvious signs of exhaustion.
-In this centre where endangered species in need of help are collected they are well prepared to take all types of birds of prey into their care thanks to their magnificent facilities and their well trained staff.
+In CREA, thy endangered species in need of help are collected they are well prepared to take all types of birds of prey into their care thanks to their magnificent facilities and their well trained staff.

 We must thank everyone who took part in this incident: the Seprona from Estepona and Marbella,